YuAo/Vivid/README.md

 Uses a color lookup table (LUT) to remap the colors in an image.
 The default LUT can be found at `Sources/YUCIColorLookupTableDefault.png`

-__This filter only works in an sRGB working color space.__
+__This filter only works in a sRGB working color space.__

 ##Utilities

 ####YUCIFilterConstructor

-A singleton that confroms to `CIFilterConstructor` protocol.
+A singleton that conforms to `CIFilterConstructor` protocol.

 Can be used in `+[CIFilter registerFilterName:constructor:classAttributes:]` to register a `CIFilter`.
 This filter constructor simply assume that the `filterName` is the class name of the custom `CIFilter` and calls `[[FilterClass alloc] init]` to construct a filter.